List of Sharpe series characters: Obadiah Hakeswill

 However, it can be argued that the first three incidents are not serious attempts at murder; Sharpe is aware that the Tipoo's tigers are not invariably savage after seeing Colonel Gudin stroke one some days earlier; does not give the elephant the final command needed to crush Hakeswill; and is not familiar with the snake pit at Gawilghur.
 He is not aware at this time that Hakeswill has murdered McCandless and seems to prefer to torment the living Hakeswill with his own continued survival.

-Only after the murder of Knowles and Hakeswill's threat to kill his infant daughter, does Sharpe seek Hakeswill's death and even then chooses to bring him to justice within the formal structures of the British Army.
+Only after the murder of Knowles and Hakeswill's threat to kill his infant daughter does Sharpe seek Hakeswill's death, and even then chooses to bring him to justice within the formal structures of the British Army.
 He feels that Hakeswill has victimised so many people that their families deserve to know that Hakeswill died after a fair legal process.

 Author Bernard Cornwell has admitted that he regrets finishing the character off, as he has struggled since to create an antagonist of equal depravity and energy.

 In the TV adaptations, Sergeant Obadiah Hakeswill was played by Pete Postlethwaite.
 His character follows a similar arc to the later novels, including his framing of Harper, attack on Teresa, desertion and eventual capture and execution.
-It is revealed in Sharpe's Peril that he has a son - Corporal Barabbus Hakeswill (portrayed by Amit Behl) - whom Sharpe initially distrusts but eventually proves to be a useful ally.
+It is revealed in Sharpe's Peril that he has a son – Corporal Barabbus Hakeswill (portrayed by Amit Behl) – whom Sharpe initially distrusts but eventually proves to be a useful ally.

 In the popular post-apocalyptic role playing game Fallout 2, a character by the name of Obidiah Hakeswill resides in the town of Redding.
-In the side quest to aid the sheriff, you can choose to bring Obadiah to justice for cutting up the face of a prostitute.
+In the side quest to aid the sheriff, the player can choose to bring Obadiah to justice for cutting up the face of a prostitute.
 Besides their somewhat sociopathic nature, Obadiah and Obidiah share a scar around their necks and obsession with their mothers and a belief in their own invincibility.